 BEST FOR GAMERS

 Thanks to its striking design, LG’s GP9 UltraGear speaker features a design that will look right at home in an existing gaming setup.
 The soundbar includes a built-in speaker, so you don’t need to pair a headset alongside it, meaning you can cut down on extra gear for your setup.
 But more than that, the hi-res audio output will fill any space with fantastic sound.
 Oh, and it’s portable (it can connect with your existing setup via Bluetooth) with six hours of battery life so that you can position it anywhere in your space.

 If a modern design is up your alley, you’ll appreciate the see-through engineering of the Harman Kardon SoundStick III.
 But know the look is backed up by stellar performance.
 The translucent hub is actually a big, ported woofer that generates bottom-end that listeners crave.
 And the four-speaker design on the slim desktop speakers can get plenty loud.
 This set of desktop computer speakers is reasonably priced, too, so you aren’t paying a premium just because the speakers look cool.

 Harman Kardon SoundStick III

 14. Audioengine HD3

 The Audioengine HD3 speakers provide a classic and stylish look to your home office setup, with the rich cherry wood or walnut speaker cabinets.
-And they look as good as they sound with crystal clear highs and warm midrange.
+And they sound as good as they look with crystal clear highs and warm midrange.
 If you’re craving extra bass, you can always add a subwoofer later.
 The pair of HD3s sound great wired to your computer, but you can also connect to them via Bluetooth if you feel like streaming music from your phone or other mobile devices.

 15. Klipsch The Fives